ARMmbed/mbed-os-5-docs/docs/tutorials/debug/debug_microbit.md

 You can now connect with a serial client at 9600 bauds and check that the program is printing something.

-The main function passes address 0x20003fe8 to printf in R1, which reads it and sends each character to the serial port until it reaches a \0.
+The main function passes address 0x20003fe8 to printf in R1, which reads it and sends each character to the serial port until it reaches a `\0`.
 Knowing that, you can modify the printed string.

-First, put a breakpoint just before the printf call:
+First, put a breakpoint just before the `printf` call:

     (gdb) b *0x1f31a
     (gdb) mon reset